d2s/Documentation/_posts/2018-04-10-Changelog.md

 The major part in this version are refactor and cleanup in code.
 Refactor is mainly for decoupling of code and make RsyncOSX easier for maintenance.
 I am also deleting not used code.

 **There is a bug in the release candidate about adding scheduled backups - for the moment adding new schedules is not possible.
-The bug will be fixed before release of next version.**
+The bug is fixed and will be released in next version.**

 The following are changes in the release candidate: